-The Branch currently plans to apply the standards and amendments detailed above for the reporting periods beginning on the operative dates set out above.
-An initial assessment of the financial impact of the standards and amendments has been undertaken and they are not expected to have a material impact on the Branch's financial statements, except where noted below.
+The Branch currently plans to apply the standards and amendments detailed above for the reporting periods beginning on their respective operative dates.
+An assessment of the financial impact of the standards and amendments has been undertaken and they are not expected to have a material impact on the Branch's financial statements, except where noted below.